Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 **Note:** in order to avoid confusion it is best to choose a directory separate from your SPCTL directory, since Provider Tools will also download its own service copy of SPCTL.

+Please keep in mind that Provider Tools is still a work in progress and we will keep on optimizing the provider and offer creation and management processes.

 ### Set up SPCTL

 You probably already have SPCTL set up and configured  by now, but if you don't - please, [do it now](/developers/cli_guides/configuring).
 You will need SPCTL to prepare and upload your offers and run an Execution Controller script.